itaischles/SurfaceXplorerMatlab/Files/README.md

 # Instructions
 Download all the files and put them in the same folder.
-In Matlab run SurfaceXplorerMatlab.m.
+In Matlab run *SurfaceXplorerMatlab.m*.